DBaaS Overview

 Where:

-Hobbyist, startup, business, premium keywords differentiate for each service the redundancy and data protection mechanism used.
-Refer to the product pages to list the available plans and their specifications.
+Hobbyist, startup, business, premium keywords differentiate the redundancy and data protection mechanism used for each service.
+See the product pages to learn more about the available plans and their specifications.

-And the optional first digit indicates for distributed systems the number of nodes in the cluster.
+The optional first digit indicates the number of nodes in the cluster for distributed systems.

-For example an Apache Kafka service on a premium-9x-16 plan, is a Kafka cluster with 9 nodes each with 16 GB RAM.
-The other details regarding storage, backup, number of connections, versions and plugins are available in the tables or documentation to be published.
+For example, an Apache Kafka service on a premium-9x-16 plan is a Kafka cluster with 9 nodes, each with 16 GB RAM.
+The other details regarding storage, backup, number of connections, versions and plugins are available in the tables or documentation.

 Restrictions and authorizations

-the plans that are currently available to your workspace with the
+the plans that are currently available to your organization with the

 command exo dbaas show <SERVICE TYPE> --plans